Inheritance in Cyprus: subtleties, tax aspects, and protection of heirs’ rights

 2. Check for a will

-3. Apply to open a probate case
+3. File an application to open an inheritance case

 4. Appoint an executor/administrator